-The headteacher will use the information collected to categorise the type of behaviour and determine any further action, in line with the Trust's staff code of conduct.
+The headteacher will use the information collected to categorise the type of behaviour and determine any further action, in line with the school's Staff Code of Conduct.
 The headteacher will be the ultimate decision-maker in respect of all low-level concerns, though they may wish to collaborate with the DSL.